 Innovative activities include:

-• Building a a modular, human-centric design to meet the challenges of technological change, budget uncertainties and new threat environments for the next 60 years
+• Building modular, human-centric design to meet the challenges of technological change, budget uncertainties and new threat environments for the next 60 years

 • Leveraging model-based systems engineering and digital engineering to design and sustain the weapon system, ensuring safe, secure and effective operation through its service life